 Julie, Ray, and Helen meet Barry at the hospital.
 Barry says he did not see the Fisherman’s face.
 But Barry brings up that Ray could be the Fisherman since he has an identical slicker—being a dirty fish guy and such.
 Ray points out that half the town are also fishers with slickers.

-Ray omits that—hopefully–far fewer of them helped murder a stranger last year.
+Ray omits that—hopefully–far fewer of the townspeople helped murder a stranger last year, unlike himself.

 With some internet research, Julie finds that David Egan was the driver in a fatal car accident 2 years ago.
 For those keeping track, this is the summer before last summer.
 And we’re currently in the summer after last summer.
 So this accident happened in the last summer before last summer.
 Summer.

 Anyway: David’s fiancée, Susie, died in the car accident.
 Julie remembers seeing a ‘Susie’ tattoo on the man they rolled into the water.
-Thus, she is all the more certain that the person they killed was David.
+She is all the more certain that the person they killed was David.

 Using the obit information, Julie and Helen go to the Egan family home.
 Here, they find Anne Heche, the only person sporting a Southern accent in our entire NC-based movie.
 Heche plays Missy, David’s sister.

 Missy shares that after David died, their mother had to be put in a mental hospital.
 Julie finds a slicker in the house.
 These two things hint that the Fisherman could be Missy or the mother (ala the Hookman escaped mental patient angle / the original Friday the 13th).
-These are total red herrings, but I thought were good red herrings.
+Alas, these are total red herrings.

 Oh god, now I’m getting in on the fish talk.